Daily Recap: Democrats Take the House, and Jeff Sessions Resigns as Attorney General

 Depending on who you are, this could mean a few things:

 1.)
 The ‘Trumpism wave’ doesn’t fully exist.

-That’s not a term anyone uses, but a lot of Democrats, whether they admit it or not, have been afraid that this ‘Trump’ thing is a bit more than a simple ‘fluke’.
-Many may claim that they truly thought that Dems would completely KICK ASS! yesterday, but they’d be lying if they couldn’t admit that they don’t why people voted for Trump.
+That’s not a term anyone uses, but a lot of Democrats, whether they admit it or not, have been afraid that this ‘Trump’ thing is more than a simple ‘fluke’.
+Some may claim that they truly thought that Dems would completely KICK ASS! yesterday, but they’d be lying if they couldn’t admit that they don’t know why people voted for Trump.
 ‘What am I not getting?’
 ‘How could this happen’ ‘AM I GOING CRAZY?!’

 2.)
 The growing craziness of the Democrats has come with consequences.

 We know it, they know it, we all knew it all along: this should have been a shoo-in for Democrats.
 There are just as many, if not more, people afraid of the potential for what they see as a tyrannical despot in Trump than there were for Obama.
 Yet republicans cleaned house in the house in 2010, and expanded their minority in the senate.
 This time around, the Democrats barely won the house, and lost at least 4 seats in the senate.
-Yes, the fact that they won the house is a pretty big deal, and how close O’Rourke got to beating Cruz in Texas is something else, but the message is clear: people are rejecting the sudden and seemingly wildly fast-paced left turn on the left to radicalism.
+Yes, the fact that they won the house is a pretty big deal (outside of the fact that that usually happens after the first two years of an opposing party’s presidency), and how close O’Rourke got to beating Cruz in Texas is something else, but the message is clear: people are rejecting the sudden and seemingly wildly fast-paced left turn on the left to radicalism (no pun intended).

 Time to take a breath and think about shit.

 3.)
 Democrats now have a check on one of the most controversial presidents in American history.